NiaOrg/NiaPy/README.md

 [![Open Source Helpers](https://www.codetriage.com/niaorg/niapy/badges/users.svg)](https://www.codetriage.com/niaorg/niapy)

 We encourage you to contribute to NiaPy!
-Please check out the [](Contributing to NiaPy guide) for guidelines about how to proceed.
+Please check out the [Contributing to NiaPy guide](CONTRIBUTING.md) for guidelines about how to proceed.

-Everyone interacting in NiaPy's codebases, issue trackers, chat rooms and mailing lists is expected to follow the NiaPy [](code of conduct).
+Everyone interacting in NiaPy's codebases, issue trackers, chat rooms and mailing lists is expected to follow the NiaPy [code of conduct](CODE_OF_CONDUCT.md).

 ## About